reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ### Templates

-A template can provide templates which are then accessible by the users when using the `template` flag.
-Templates can be useful in their own rights when using them together with the template `var("name")` syntax which enables
+An extension can provide templates which are then accessible by the users when using the `template` flag.
+Templates can be more useful than commands when using them together with the template `var("name")` syntax which enables the user to customize the template values via the `templateVars` flag (which is tab completed).

 Information about what a template is and how to create on can be found in the [Templates concept](https://goc8ycli.netlify.app/docs/concepts/templates/) page.

-Below show an small example of a `jsonnet` template which is for a custom operation which accepts one template variable `action`.
+Below show an small example of a `jsonnet` template which is for a custom operation which accepts one template variable called `action`.

 ```jsonnet title="file: ./templates/custom.operation.jsonnet"
 {